magomimmo/modern-cljs/doc/tutorial-10.md

 First take a look at the `let` form.
-We wrapped the reading of all the input field values inside a `read-string` form, which returns the JS object from the read string.
+We wrapped the reading of all the input field values inside a `read-string` form, which returns the JS object coded in the passed string.
 That's because CLJS has the same arithmetic semantics as JS, which is different from the corresponding one of the CLJ on the JVM.
-Try to launch the rhino repl from `modern-cljs` home directory and then evaluate a multiplication function by passing it two stringfied numbers:
+Try to launch the rhino repl from `modern-cljs` home directory and then evaluate a multiplication function by passing it two stringified numbers:

 ```clojure
 $ lein trampoline cljsbuild repl-rhino